marcduiker/azure-functions-university/lessons/cosmosdb.md

 ```

-The code changes use the approach to send the parameters to execute a Query using the query string in the URL of the function.
-Notice that there is a `Query` object that encapsulates all the query string parameters.
-Also notice that there are some new using references added for this exercise in the csharp class.
+The code changes use the approach to send the query parameters using the query string in the URL of the function.
+There is a `Query` object that encapsulates all the query string parameters.
+Also there are some new using references added for this exercise in the csharp class.
 Make sure to update them too.

 > 🔎 **Observation** - At the moment of writing this lesson there is support only for the SQL API with the Cosmos DB bindings.
 This means that you cannot use any of the other APIs available like Gremlin, Cassandra or Mongo DB.
 For using any of these you have to use their specific API driver which is not part of this lesson.